Benjamin144/featureScopeV3/README.md

 - [npm i body-parser] - used this command to install body-parser
 - [cd server] - changed folder to run and test in node environment
 - [node index.js] - to run or restart the server
-- [curl http://localhost:3000/influencers] - used client URL to test data temporarily in terminal
+- [curl <http://localhost:3000/creators>] - used client URL to test serrver data picked up temporarily in the terminal

 ### Stack